By Alea Al-Aghbari ‘18, William & Mary Libraries

 “Sometimes people think that their story isn’t exceptional,” Bolt said, “but everyone’s story is unique.
 Your story is a piece of the puzzle; it is not complete without your story.”

 While uncovering the candid stories of these difficult, darker histories, Bolt still finds herself inspired by the people she interviews.
-Recalling the story of Sybil Shainwald, a Jewish transfer student who came to W&M in the 1940s, Bolt admiringly talked about Shainwald’s ability to overcome adversity and find success in her career.
+Recalling the story of Sybil Shainwald, a student who came to W&M in the 1940s, Bolt admiringly talked about Shainwald’s contributions and commitment to advancing women’s rights.

-“Her time here [at W&M] was not entirely smooth,” Bolt acknowledged.
-“But she went on to become an incredibly successful lawyer and won major cases representing women all around the world.
+“Her time here [at W&M] was not entirely smooth, as she spent her early years frustrated with the segregation she found here,” Bolt acknowledged.
+“But that experience spurred her to be a force in the world for change.
+She went on to become an incredibly successful lawyer and won major cases representing women all around the world.
 To this day, she is still giving speeches and advocating for women’s rights.”

 Another of Bolt’s many interviewees was Warren W. Buck III, a W&M alumnus who earned his master’s degree in 1970 and Ph.D. in 1976 in theoretical physics.
 As a graduate student, Buck was the founding president of the Black Students Organization.
 In 2013 the university awarded him an honorary Doctor of Science degree, and in 2016 he was appointed to the Board of Visitors.